 Shoveling can be backbreaking labor.
-To avoid undue injury to yourself or the shovel, follow these guidelines
+To avoid undue injury to yourself or the shovel, follow these digging tips to learn how to use a shovel correctly.

 DON'T stomp too